tonyvazgar/Boolean-Retrieval/README.md

 # Boolean-Retrieval

-We have to implement the next tasks:
+For the Information retrieval class we had to implement the next tasks:

 • To implement the Inverted index algorithm to process a boolean query.